 Indian Cliff Trail is a 3 mile lightly trafficked loop trail located near Plummer, Idaho that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail.

 There is a fee at Heyburn State Park.
 It costs $6.00 for the day to park there.
 Or you can buy a year pass for $30.00.